MitchellHCrane/url-shortener-app/README.md

 ## Implementation Details

 - **Next.js**: The application leverages Next.js for server-side rendering and routing, utilizing the new `app` directory structure for improved organization and performance.
+- **Typscript**: TypeScript is used for enhanced code quality and maintainability.
 - **Tailwind CSS**: The UI is styled using Tailwind CSS, which provides utility-first styling capabilities that allow for rapid and responsive design.
 - **Local Storage**: The application stores the original URLs associated with the shortened random strings in the browser’s local storage for quick retrieval during redirection.
 - **Dynamic Routing**: Utilizes Next.js's dynamic routing feature to create unique paths for each shortened URL, making it easy to access the original URLs.